mashagwi/InfoStudent/README.md

 ### Part 3.
 Getting data

-Create a *part3.sql* script, in which you should include the following procedures and functions (consider as procedures all tasks that do not specify that they are functions).
+Create a *part3.sql* script, in which you should include the following procedures and functions.

 ##### 1) Write a function that returns the TransferredPoints table in a more human-readable form
 Peer's nickname 1, Peer's nickname 2, number of transferred peer points. \